quietinvestor/do-tf-k8s/README.md

 PostgreSQL backend for Terraform on DigitalOcean.

+### &bull; Why?

+DigitalOcean currently supports two main Terraform remote backends:
+1. *S3*: While the Terraform `s3` backend supports any "S3-compatible" backend, such as DigitalOcean spaces, the maintainers have stated time and again that they only test the code against the official Amazon Web Services (AWS) S3 buckets.
+Therefore, there is no guarantee that it will always work with DigitalOcean workspaces.
+Additionally, state locking depends on AWS' DynamoDB, so it is not supported on DigitalOcean.
+2. *PostgreSQL*: The Terraform `pg` backend supports both storing the `terraform.tfstate` file in a `states` table, as well as state locking leveraging PostgreSQL's advisory locks.
+Moreover, PostgreSQL is not vendor-dependent.

+In its current state at the time of writing, the Terraform `pg` backend hard codes a lot of PostgreSQL database element values and as a result promotes a poor and wasteful design by requiring the creation of a new PostgreSQL database for each separate Terraform project remote backend.

+### &bull; Architecture

+PostgreSQL per-project remote Terraform backends are instead kept separate by leveraging PostgreSQL schemas, the equivalent of namespaces in other languages, thus avoiding having to create a separate database to provide the necessary isolation for each Terraform project.
+What is more, separate PostgreSQL group and user roles with privileges limited to the given schema are created for security and further segregation.

+The use of environment variables is promoted in the design both for security and ease-of-use when integrating it into CI/CD pipelines, such as GitHub Actions.
+See `.github/workflows/test-deploy.yaml` for an example.

+Usage of Terraform remote backends creates a [chicken or the egg](https://en.wikipedia.org/wiki/Chicken_or_the_egg) dilemma whereby you would like to use a remote backend for every Terraform project in order to keep a redundant backup copy of your `terraform.tfstate` file, as well as perhaps access it from your CI/CD pipeline runners, but at the same time you need to first create that Terraform remote backend with Terraform.
+Some people opt for using a bootstrapping approach within the same Terraform project, but I believe that it is cleaner to simply accept that the Terraform project that will create the remote backends for all your future Terraform projects will have to rely on a separate local `terraform.tfstate` file that you will have to manually back up by other means.

 ### &bull; Requirements

 - [DigitalOcean access token](https://docs.digitalocean.com/reference/api/create-personal-access-token/) with read and write scopes.
 For security, said token is passed via the environment variable `DIGITALOCEAN_ACCESS_TOKEN`.
 This allows to pass its value as a secret if desired.
-For example, to manually set the environment variable on a bash shell:
+For example, to manually set the environment variable on a `bash` shell:
 ```
 export DIGITALOCEAN_ACCESS_TOKEN=<DigitalOcean API token value>
 ```
 - [Download](https://git-scm.com/downloads) and [install](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) git.
 - [Download](https://www.terraform.io/downloads) and [install](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) Terraform.
+- [Download](https://www.python.org/downloads/) and install Python, if it is not already included in your Operating System (OS).

 ### &bull; Download